 JUMP RINGS – Small metal rings with opening.
 Use to link component’s together such as end fastenings or earring charms.

 CRIMPS – Tiny little balls made from soft metal.
 These are squashed to form wire loops at the ends of nylon coated wire, necklaces and bracelets.
 They can also be flattened along flexible beading wire to secure beads in specific places.

-EAR WIRES – Used in pierced ears.
+EARRING FINDINGS – Such as Ear Wires, used in pierced ears.
 The looped end allows easy attachment of charms or beads (on headpins).

 EAR STUDS – Used in pierced ears.
 Allows items to be glued to the flat frontal pad to create ‘stud’ style earrings.

 A common mistake when starting out is not taking into consideration the width of the bead hole in relation to the thickness of the stringing material.

 Always make sure the string you choose is slightly smaller than the hole in the bead.